shoui520/shoui520.github.io/docs/vn-bsd.md

 ```bash
 WINEARCH=win32 wineboot
 ```

+When Wine is started for the first time, you will need to let it install Gecko and Mono packages.

 ### Using Winetricks
 Now we need to install the common redistributables such as DirectX, Visual C++ Runtimes and .NET Framework 3.5 and other things that make video cutscenes work.